thuml/TimeSiam/README.md

 ## Contact

+We plan to open source the code in the future.
 If you have any questions or want to use the code, please contact [djx20@mails.tsinghua.edu.cn](mailto:djx20@mails.tsinghua.edu.cn).